plcbauer/TIA_Project_myKRC_Playground/README.md

 # TIA_Project_myKRC_Playground

-TIA Portal project from the tutorial YouTube video: "enter link here"
+TIA Portal project from the tutorial YouTube video: https://youtu.be/eI10cOjD1JU

 In this project I want to show how to use KUKA.PLC mxAutomation in combination with a Siemens S7-1500 PLC.